Selected Work

 • Business case approved by CFO within 6 weeks of engagement start

-• Pilot validated labor savings of 18–22 hours per store per week
+• Pilot validated labor savings of 18 to 22 hours per store per week

 • ESL platform integrated with POS and price book for automated price updates